Stable profitability and strong credit quality.

 Total capital remained very strong, increasing $294.6 million during 2019 to $6.2 billion, driven primarily by comprehensive income and purchased stock, which was substantially offset by cash patronage distributions declared, consistent with AgriBank's capital plan.
 AgriBank exceeded all regulatory capital minimum requirements, including additional regulatory buffers.

 Cash and investments totaled $16.1 billion at December 31, 2019 and $16.2 billion at December 31, 2018.
 AgriBank's end-of-the-period liquidity position represented 166 days coverage of maturing debt obligations, which supports operational demands, and was well above the 90-day minimum established by AgriBank's regulator.

 AgriBank is part of the customer-owned, nationwide Farm Credit System.
 Under Farm Credit's cooperative structure, AgriBank is primarily owned by 14 local Farm Credit Associations, which provide financial products and services to rural communities and agriculture.
 AgriBank obtains funds and provides funding and financial solutions to those Associations.
 The AgriBank District covers a 15-state area stretching from Wyoming to Ohio and Minnesota to Arkansas.

 For more information, please visit www.AgriBank.com.

 Any forward-looking statements in this press release are based on current expectations and are subject to uncertainty and changes in circumstances.
 Actual results may differ materially from expectations due to a number of risks and uncertainties.
-More information about these risks and uncertainties is contained in AgriBank's annual report.
+More information about these risks and uncertainties is contained in AgriBank's annual report, which is available no later than 75 days following the end of the year.
 AgriBank undertakes no duty to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.